Let to buy mortgages

 If you do not sell your current home when buying a new home, you will pay the extra stamp duty, but this can be reclaimed if you then sell your current home within six months.

-If you are considering let to buy or buying a second property and are worried about the stamp duty implications, call us now.
+If you are considering buying or buying a second property and are worried about the stamp duty implications, call us now.

 Frequently Asked Questions

-What is the criteria for a let to buy mortgage?
+What are the criteria for a let-to-buy mortgage?

-Let to buy mortgages are underwritten based on the rental potential of your property.
-If you are simultaneously considering an onward purchase with a mortgage, this can get quite complex and so you are best using a mortgage broker.
+Let-to-buy mortgages are underwritten based on the rental potential of your property.
+If you are simultaneously considering an onward purchase with a mortgage, this can get quite complex so you are best using a mortgage broker.

 Subject to potential rental income and other considerations, you can expect to borrow up to 75% of your current property’s value.